 You can stick to large diaphragm options only and do just fine, though, which is what I choose to do in order to keep my mic cabinet smaller and more organized.
 We've previously covered our top picks for the best condenser microphones in several budget ranges if you want to get an idea of what's out there.

 Two more interesting things about condenser mics is they contain vacuum tubes that can be switched out to provide various amounts of warmth and saturation, and they require 48 volts of phantom power to power their active electronics.
+Our article What is Phantom Power? explains more if you're interested.

 Some can take a battery or have their own power supply, but most of the time a microphone preamplifier (which all microphones must be coupled with) have the ability to send phantom power up the mic cable to power them.